valarbonies/is578-intro-to-DH/DH-DataCleaningMerging/DataCleaningMerging-Assignment.md

 # About Data Cleaning Assignment

-There are two datasets tied to this assignment.
+There are two datasets tied to this assignment that I was able to complete using OpenRefine.

 For the first csv, I text filtered the full_text column to find all entries that used geospatial analysis.
 I wanted to look not just at one DH tool but at the type of analysis you could do with it.
 In this case, geospatial analysis.